How to train your cat to know and respond to their name

 This may sound simple, but not all cats will respond straight away, and some won’t get it at all.

 If your cat is struggling then remember it’s not their fault.
 It may be that they do not understand what you are trying to communicate or are not interested in the reward you’re offering, so try to make it easier and more exciting for them.
 It’s important to be patient and resist the urge to say their name louder, as this could scare them.

 If you find that you or your cat are getting frustrated, simply take a break and try again another time.

-Have you managed to successfully train your cat to respond to their name?
+Have you managed to successfully train your cat to come to their name?
 Let us know on Facebook or Twitter!

-If you have any problems training your cat, take a look at our advice on our website or contact a qualified behaviourist.
+If you have any problems training your cat, take a look at our cat behaviour advice or contact a qualified behaviourist.